-Question: In Application Note A307, it may appear that the 4um column produces a narrower peak width than the 2.o column.
+Question: In one of your AppNotes, it may appear that the 4um column produces a narrower peak width than the 2.o column.
 Does this mean it is more efficient than the 2.2um column?

 Answer: Efficiency is a function of two variables: peak width and retention time.
 Hence, a compound may have a higher efficiency on one column if its retention time is high enough, even though its peak width appears to be wider.
 But efficiency is not the most common way to determine efficiency in a method using gradients.
 But if you still want to use efficiency as a benchmark and calculate efficiency, you can use the following equations: